Getting Started

 Press Ctrl+C in the SSE CLI terminal to stop streaming and delete the SSE Reaction.

 ✅ Checkpoint: You understand that Drasi tracks state — aggregations update in real-time as data changes, without re-querying the database.
 You have seen it is possible to create temporary Reactions programmatically (like the SSE CLI) that subscribe to Continuous Queries on the fly to stream changes in real time.
+To do the equivalent yourself, you would write and maintain the kind of stateful, incremental-aggregation logic you’d normally implement in a stream processor; here it is a query plus a Reaction.

-Step 6: Add Time-Based Detection
+Step 6 of 6: Add Time-Based Detection

 • all sensors that have stopped reporting data for more than 5 minutes